 This definition has evolved over time to meet the demands of information management.

-ECM is an umbrella term that covers document, records, and workflow management, collaboration, web content management, DAM, imaging, and archiving.
+ECM is an umbrella term that covers document, records, and workflow, collaboration, web content management, DAM, imaging, and archiving.

 ECM tools encompass all the needed capabilities allowing organizations to digitally manage their information in a centralized repository.
 It will support their processes and business goals by ensuring that information is easily accessible and useful throughout their lifecycle.